Don Demeter: Personal life

 Demeter did not drink, smoke, or curse during his baseball career.
 He also rejected endorsement deals for advertising alcohol and tobacco products.
 Mizell, the pitcher who struck him out in his first at bat and a fellow Christian, later became a close friend of his.
 Demeter was also friends with Washington Senators catcher Mike Brumley, his neighbor in Oklahoma City.
 Brumley accompanied Demeter to church appearances several nights a week throughout Oklahoma and Texas throughout the years, and the two gave a series of church meetings in Alaska in 1966.
 Demeter was a member of the Fellowship of Christian Athletes.

 Once his baseball career was over, Demeter returned home to Oklahoma to start a swimming pool business.
 In 1973, he became president of the minor league Oklahoma City 89ers.
 He entered a political race in 1976 as a Republican, losing a bid for a seat in the Oklahoma House of Representatives.
 In September 2002, Demeter started Grace Community Baptist Church, a Southern Baptist church in Oklahoma City.
-He served as the church's pastor for slightly more than 16 years and remained on staff as its pastor emeritus.
-Tom Sturdivant, former pitcher for the Yankees, was one of the members.
+He served as the church's pastor for slightly more than 16 years before his grandson, Cole Cleveland, succeeded him.
+Demeter remained on staff as pastor emeritus until his death.
+Tom Sturdivant, the former pitcher for the Yankees, was one of the members.

 Demeter died on November 29, 2021, at the age of 86.